 The Academic and Student Affairs Policy Committee (ASAPC) provides an internal review of changes to these policies.
 The committee is comprised of several members as described in SYS 2, Development, Revision, and Approval of Academic and Student Affairs Policies.

-The Associate Vice President, Research and Academic Innovation and Senior Advisor, Governance and Strategic Initiatives chairs the ASAPC and manages the policy development and review for policies in the SYS 100 series.
+The Senior Advisor, Division of Academic and Student Affairs chairs the ASAPC and manages the policy development and review for policies in the SYS 100 series.

 Finance and General Administration